metamorph-inc/openmeta-mms/docs/resultsbrowser/resultsbrowser.rst

 Column Headers
 ^^^^^^^^^^^^^^

-**Dataset Types**

-'TestBenchResult' is the only type of Test Bench List items.
+**Dataset Types:** 'TestBenchResult' is the only type of Test Bench List items.

-**Name**

-This name is taken from the OpenMETA model at the time of execution by the Master Interpreter
+**Name:** This name is taken from the OpenMETA model at the time of execution by the Master Interpreter

-**Design**

-This design name is taken from the OpenMETA model at the time of execution by the Master Interpreter
+**Design:** This design name is taken from the OpenMETA model at the time of execution by the Master Interpreter

-**Status**

-This is the status taken from the Test Bench Manifest.
+**Status:** This is the status taken from the Test Bench Manifest.
 The possible values are as follows:

 -  Unexecuted: The job was aborted before it was executed.
 -  Failed: The job was exectuted, but an error was encountered.
 -  OK: The job was exectuted without errors.

-**Time**

-This is the time that the Test Bench execution was initiated by the Master Interpreter.
+**Time:** This is the time that the Test Bench execution was initiated by the Master Interpreter.

 Action Buttons
 ^^^^^^^^^^^^^^

-**Open Selected in Explorer**

-This button will open Windows Explorer at the location of the execution directory for this Test Bench.
+**Open Selected in Explorer:** This button will open Windows Explorer at the location of the execution directory for this Test Bench.

 Test Bench Details Pane